sefinek24/Stella-Mod-Resources/README.md

     - Click the "New Pull Request" button.
     - Select your branch in the "base" and "compare" dropdowns.
     - Add a title and description for your pull request.
-    - Click "Create Pull Request."
+    - Click "Create Pull Request".

 8. **Review and Merge**
     - The repository owner or maintainers will review your pull request.